Liioan/Faek/readme.md

 ### Length

-you can also specify the amount of array by using `length` flag
+you can also specify the amount of array by using `len` flag

 ```
-$ faek -d -length=10
+$ faek -d -len=10
 ```

 if no length is provided, length is set to 5 by default

-## Installation

-1. Make sure you have [golang](https://go.dev/doc/install) installed
-2. run `go mod download` to install dependencies
-3. run app with `go run .`
-4. build and install to path with `go build`, `go install`